Eurocc-Italy/dl_tui/README.md

 The provided Python script must satisfy the following requirements:

 - It must feature a `main` function, which will be **all** that is actually run on HPC (_i.e._, any piece of code not explicitly present in the `main` function will not be executed).
-Helper functions can be declared anywhere, but must be explicitly called in `main`;
+Helper functions can be declared anywhere, but must be explicitly called in `main`
-- The `main` function must accept a list of file paths as input, which will be populated with the matches of the SQL query;
+- The `main` function must accept a list of file paths as input, which will be populated with the matches of the SQL query
 - The `main` function should return a list of file paths as output, corresponding to the files which the user wants to save from the analysis.
-The interface will then take this list of paths, save the corresponding files (generated _in situ_ on HPC) in an archive which is uploaded to the S3 bucket and made available to the user for download via the API.
+The interface will then take this list of paths, save the corresponding files (generated _in situ_ on HPC) in an archive which is uploaded to the S3 bucket and made available to the user for download via the API

 Below is an example of a valid Python script to be passed to the interface, with a `main` function taking a list of paths as input and returning a list of paths as output.